 6. You can’t say no.

-Many people do understand the difference between a want and a need, but they have trouble saying no anyway.Â Being able to say no is a crucial skill in the world of personal finance.Â Â Those that can’t will always have the most trouble keeping their personal finances on an even keel.
+Saying “no” is a crucial skill in the world of personal finance.
+Those who can’t will always have trouble keeping their personal finances on an even keel.

 Extra Credit: Master the art of saying no.